orstavik/JoiComponents/book/chapter1b_slot_basics/6_Pattern_GentleMom.md

 When linking `<slot>`s, a web component should first of all follow the GentleMan pattern.
-The web component should provide its users with all the relevant `<slot>`s, and ensuring that each `<slot>` has a graceful fallback on relevant child nodes.
+The web component should provide its users with all the relevant `<slot>`s, and ensuring that each `<slot>` has a graceful fallback with relevant child nodes.
 But, a web component that links slots should also avoid overwriting the fallback nodes of its children if no special reasons require it to do so.

-The GentleMom's priorities are:
+Thus, GentleMom's would try to fill a slot according to the following priority:
-1. slotable nodes from its outside parents,
+1. if the outside parent has slotable childnodes, use those first,
-2. the inner web component children's own fallback nodes, and
+2. if the GentleMom needs to specify her own fallback nodes to an inner child, do that.
-3. its own fallback value.
+3. but if the GentleMom does not need to override the fallback nodes of the inner child, use the inner web component children's own fallback nodes.

 ## Example: the GentleMom Fail!

 If there is no compelling reason why she should, the GentleMom will not provide a default fallback content of her own slot.
-Instead, she will let her children, who is nearest to the situation, provide the fallback content of their own slot.
+Instead, she will let her children, who is nearest to the situation, provide the fallback content to their own slot.
 The GentleMom does not overwrite the fallback content of her children if there is no need.

 Unfortunately, the GentleMom pattern fails according to the current DOM specification for `<slot>`s.